 In the 2012 Teenage Mutant Ninja Turtles, Michaelangelo is even more prone to this than ever.
 The most obvious example is when his brothers are arguing about how to pick a lock in a Kraang stronghold, Mikey asks whether any of them had bothered just hitting the nearby button...
 Which actually activates the alarm.
 Which all of them knew because they had all seen the same buttons used to activate the alarm system in the past... include Mikey.
 He still presses the button before anyone can stop him.

 Sofia the First: When Sofia went hiking with her fellow buttercup scouts, King Roland was afraid she'd get hurt and ordered Baileywick to go along.
 Baileywick insisted in doing things for her, which made her lose several chances of earning merit badges.
 And she was just one away from winning a sunflower pin.

 In Jackie Chan Adventures the titular character finds himself saying this on an almost daily basis to his overly enthusiastic niece Jade.

 In the Codename: Kids Next Door episode "Operation L.U.N.C.H." the villain is Robin Hood imitator Robin Food, who takes food from kids at school and gives it to the elderly.
 The elderly, of course, have difficulty eating the solid food that he brings them and would rather he bring them something easier to chew.

-Anyone who has ever had a hypochondriac for a friend has probably felt this way at some point.
+Anyone who has ever had a hypochondriac for a friend has probably felt this way about that friend's "advice" about healthy living at some point.